Skip to content

 Midnite 0 Supervisor Captain Oskari Tähtinen

-In spring 2012, Oskari moved on to Lapland Air Command in Rovaniemi to take up F/A-18 training.
+In spring 2012, Oskari moved on to Lapland Air Wing in Rovaniemi to take up F/A-18 training.
 All in all, he stayed six years in Rovaniemi, and in summer 2018, he returned to his home turf to take a flight instructor position at Fighter Squadron 41.
 On top of his flight instructor duties, Tähtinen is serving as the Deputy Commander of the 3rd Flight of Fighter Squadron 41.

 Besides flying, Oskari enjoys versatile ways of keeping fit.
 At the moment the activities closest to his heart are, in particular, cycling, free and scuba diving, travelling and photography.
 Oskari’s photos may pop up in various Air Force publications and for example on the Midnight Hawks’ Instagram.